MicrosoftDocs/dynamics-365-intelligent-order-management/topics/run-sample-order-bigcommerce.md

 ---
 author: josaw1
-description: This topic describes the setup that is required to run a sample order orchestration flow from BigCommerce to Microsoft Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 01/28/2026 ms.custom:
+description: This article describes the setup that is required to run a sample order orchestration flow from BigCommerce to Microsoft Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 01/28/2026 ms.custom: